 AS: When is the watershed moment going to happen for AI in mining?
 When will companies see the need for AI to make discoveries rather than traditional methods?

 LG: I think it is already happening.
 At mining conferences, AI is at the forefront of most keynote speeches.
-Major mining companies are all rushing to develop this technology, whether they are working in house or trying to partner with groups like us to advance the technology quickly.
-They see how AI is impacting other industries like the medical industry, law or accounting, and how it is changing the game very quickly.
-The problems we are trying to solve with pinpointing location are very similar to the challenges some other industries are solving today.
+Major mining companies are all rushing to develop or invest in this technology, whether they are working in house or trying to partner with groups like VerAI to advance the technology quickly.
+They see how AI is impacting other industries like the medical industry, pharma or financial services, and how it is changing the game very quickly.
+The problems we are trying to solve with pinpointing location of concealed objects are very similar to the challenges some other industries are solving today with AI.

 AS: In other industries there are fears over how AI could displace human labour.
 Could this occur in mining?

 LG: I think in mining AI will help speed up early-stage discovery, and it will help geoscience experts focus their time and effort.
 So, I think it shifts where we apply our expertise, but it does not replace people in terms of labour.
 AI cannot operate in isolation either.
-It needs the geo experts, the people that understand the rocks of the land and how to turn [a discovery] into a mine.
-AI is just going to allow people to focus their time and effort.
+It needs the geo experts, the people that understand the rocks and the geology and how to turn [a discovery] into a mine.
+AI is just going to allow people to [better] focus their time and effort.